Padubidri: Transportation

-All buses ply to [Padubidri] from Mangalore to Udupi and Karkala, connecting the three major cities en route to Padubidri.
+All Express Private buses ply to Padubidri from Mangalore to Udupi and Karkala, connecting the three major cities en route to Padubidri due to junction of major highway of NH 66(Towards Mangalore and Udupi) and KA SH 1(Towards karkala).
 The nearest airport is at Bajpe, which is a 45-minute drive away.
-There is a railway station at Padubidri on Konkan Railway route but actually it is bit away from Padubidre town at Paniyoor, Nandikoor is the nearest railway station.
+There is a railway station called Padubidri located at Paniyoor on Konkan Railway route but it is very far from Padubidre town ,So Nandikoor is the nearest railway station for Padubidri Town.